fbpx

 Coping with grief on Mother’s Day

-March 2023
+March 2024

 Family Support

 “An important thing is to remember to be gentle with yourself and those around you, knowing that it may be tough and could be very sad and that is ok.
-We would encourage you to plan ahead and share your thoughts with your family or friends on what you want to do on the day itself and, more importantly, what you can’t do.
+We would encourage you to plan and share your thoughts with your family or friends on what you want to do on the day itself and, more importantly, what you can’t do.

 “A lasting way to remember someone is to make a memory box where you put in treasures that remind you of that special person.”

-A Prospect Hospice memory leaf (link) is also a wonderful way to remember your loved one.
+A Prospect Hospice memory leaf is also a wonderful way to remember your loved one.
 Each leaf can be individually engraved with a dedication and the leaf is then hung on the memory tree situated in the hospice’s remembrance garden.

 If you know someone who will be mourning the loss of someone special on Mother’s Day, ask them if you can help them with anything or if they would like to talk about the person they have lost.

 Prospect Hospice offers bereavement support to the loved ones of patients who were cared for by the hospice.
-If you would like to enquire about bereavement support, you can call our single point of contact team on 01793 816124 (Monday to Friday 9am-5pm).
+If you would like to enquire about bereavement support, you can call our single point of contact (SPOC) team on 01793 816124 (Monday to Friday 9am-5pm).

-There is also some useful information on our website to help you following a bereavement
+There is also some useful information on our website to help you following a bereavement which you can find here.

 Back to News